ksalguera/discover-flats/README.md

 * General user can create a profile
 * General user can login and logout via sessions
 * General user can add and remove favorites
-* Users with manager access can create, update, and delete a property
+* User with manager access can create, update, and delete a property
-* Users with manager access can add and remove property images
+* User with manager access can add and remove property images

 ## Project Preview